 - 4 cups confectioners' sugar

-Preheat the oven to 350 F. Prepare the cake pans : grease and flour two 8 or 9-inch pans, and line the bottoms of the pans with parchment paper.
+1. Preheat the oven to 350 F. Prepare your two 9" cake pans by greasing and flouring them and line the bottoms with parchment paper.

-In the bowl of a stand mixer, combine the eggs, oil, two sugars and vanilla.
-Beat on low speed for about 30 seconds, and then turn up the speed to medium for about 2 to 3 minutes, or until combined and lightly frothy.
+3. In the bowl of a stand mixer, combine the eggs, oil, sugar, brown sugar and vanilla.
+Beat on low speed for about 30 seconds, then turn up to medium for about 2-3 minutes, or until combined and lightly frothy.

-Reduce the speed to low, and add the flour mixture in 2 to 3 increments, pausing to scrape down the sides of the bowl with a rubber spatula with each addition.
+4. Reduce the speed to low and add the flour mixture in 2-3 increments, pausing to scrape down the sides of the bowl with a rubber spatula with each addition.

-Stir in carrots, mixing on low speed until combined.
-Fold in the toasted pecans.
+5. Stir in carrots, mixing on low speed until combined.
+Fold in the toasted pecans and (if using) raisins.

-While the cake cools, prepare the cream cheese icing.
-Cream the cream cheese and butter in the bowl of a stand mixer, mixing on medium speed until completely combined and fluffy.
+7. While the cake cools, prepare the cream cheese frosting.
+Cream the cream cheese and butter in the bowl of a stand mixer on medium speed until completely combined and fluffy.
 Stir in the vanilla and 2 cups of the confectioners' sugar.
 Mix on low speed, pausing to scrape down the sides of the bowl.
-Add the remaining sugar, and mix until the icing has reached your desired consistency.
+Add the remaining sugar and mix until the icing has reached your desired consistency.